-2.5.2 Veto Players Theory
+3.5.2 Veto Players Theory

 Partisan theory was originally developed in the context of a majoritarian democracy with a two-party system (Schmidt, 2001: 27).
 The underlying picture was a single-party government with a powerless opposition and no constitutional veto players.
 In such a situation partisan influences should become apparent.
 In the case of non-majoritarian democracies, the causal chain between the ideological orientation of government and policy outputs might be less obvious (Schmidt, 2001).
 For example, in the case of coalition governments the leading government party has a lower potential for policy change in line with its partisan preferences because it has to engage in bargaining and to strike compromises with the other parties in the coalition (Blais et. al., 1993).
 In systems with two legislative chambers the same holds if the Upper House is controlled by the opposition (Tsebelis, 1999).
-In this case bargaining might not be the dominant interaction modus but the government will anticipate the position of the opposition and formulate its policy proposal accordingly in order to reach the approval of the second chamber.
+In this case bargaining might not be the dominant interaction modus but the government will anticipate the position of the approval of the second chamber.